bluz71/vim-mistfly-statusline/README.md

 if desired.

-_moonfly statusline_ is also a very light _statusline_ plugin clocking in at less the 200 source lines of Vimscript, for comparison the [lightline](https://github.com/itchyny/lightline.vim) plugin contains over 3,000 lines and the [airline](https://github.com/vim-airline/vim-airline) plugin over 6,000 lines of Vimscript.
+_moonfly statusline_ is also a very light _statusline_ plugin clocking in at less the 200 source lines of Vimscript.
+For comparison, the [lightline](https://github.com/itchyny/lightline.vim) plugin contains over 3,000 lines of Vimscript and the [airline](https://github.com/vim-airline/vim-airline) plugin over 6,000 lines of Vimscript.
 In fairness, the latter two plugins are also more featureful.

 Screenshots
 -----------